MarchSakura/CDN/README.md

 The CDN repo is for managing my config files and image hosting.

-> :warning: **There is an incalculable delay in updating file content by jsDelivr.**
+> :warning: **for performance reasons, jsDelivr will continue serving data from our cache**

 # example